HPrevost/Software-Architect-P11/artefacts/architecture/hypothesis-emergency-responder/README.md

 * Achieve user confidence around the simplicity of such a system.

 **We will know we have succeeded when we see:**
-* ~~That over 90% of emergency cases are derived to the nearest relevant hospital in the network.
+* ~~That over 90% of emergency cases are derived to the nearest relevant hospital in the network~~.
-* ~~That the average of emergency derivations go from 18.25 minutes (today) to 12.00 minutes (desired value).
+* ~~That the average of emergency derivations go from 18.25 minutes (today) to 12.00 minutes (desired value)~~.
-* ~~That we get less than 200 millisecond response time maintained under a load of up to 800 requests per second, per service instance.
+* ~~That we get less than 200 millisecond response time maintained under a load of up to 800 requests per second, per service instance~~.
 * ~~An implementation that explains which standards it respects and why.
-* ~~Instructions to put into production the PoC.
+* Instructions to put into production the PoC.
-* ~~Implementation completed within the allocated timeframe.
+* ~~Implementation completed within the allocated timeframe~~.

 # Example Behavior and a Description of the Capability